 The only time you'll see PharMerica's products is when a nurse hands you a pill in a paper cup.
-As the country's second-largest institutional pharmacy operator (behind Omnicare), the company provides purchasing, packaging, and dispensing of drugs to hospitals, nursing homes, assisted living facilities, and other long term care settings with more than 330,000 beds.
-PharMerica operates about 120 institutional pharmacies, including 14 focused on infusion therapies and five for oncology medications, from which it packages and delivers medications in unit doses (rather than in bulk) to its customers in 45 states.
+As the country's second-largest institutional pharmacy operator (behind Omnicare), the company provides purchasing, packaging, and dispensing of drugs to hospitals, nursing homes, assisted living facilities, and other long term care settings with approximately 320,000 beds.
+PharMerica operates about 100 institutional pharmacies, including 15 focused on infusion therapies and five for oncology medications, from which it packages and delivers medications in unit doses (rather than in bulk) to its customers in 45 states.
 It also provides consulting and monitoring services of drug usage to help care facilities comply with government regulations.

 PharMerica's institutional pharmacy segment accounts for a majority of sales.
 Other revenue comes from the hospital pharmacy management division, which provides onsite management of pharmacies at more than 80 US hospitals in about 20 states, and its infusion business, which operates more than a dozen infusion pharmacies that ship products to homebound patients.
 Pharmacy management services include patient safety and regulatory compliance, work force optimization, and drug utilization management.
 The company also provides consultant pharmacist services to some two-thirds of its patients served.

 PharMerica offers a number of services through online portals including help with medication management (ordering, refills, discontinues, returns), regulatory updates, formulary guides, billing, reporting, and management and utilization reports.
 It also offers patient medical record management services.

 PharMerica operates facilities in more than 40 states and serves customers in 45 states.
-Its largest operating markets include Texas, California, Florida, Pennsylvania, Tennessee, and Hawaii.
+Its largest operating markets include Arizona, Texas, California, Florida, Pennsylvania, Tennessee, and Hawaii.

 Sales and Marketing